 In December 2006, Con Edison adopted SFAS No. 158.
 This Statement requires an employer to recognize an asset or liability for the overfunded or underfunded status of its pension and other postretirement benefit plans.
 For a pension plan, the asset or liability is the difference between the fair value of the plan's assets and the projected benefit obligation.
 For any other postretirement benefit plan, the asset or liability is the difference between the fair value of the plan's assets and the accumulated postretirement benefit obligation.
 The Statement required employers to recognize all unrecognized prior service costs and credits and unrecognized actuarial gains and losses in accumulated other comprehensive income (OCI), net of tax.
-Such amounts will be adjusted as they are subsequently recognized as components of net periodic benefit cost or income pursuant to the current recognized prior service costs or credits and unrecognized gains and losses are recorded to regulatory assets or liabilities, rather than OCI.
+Such amounts will be adjusted as they are subsequently recognized as components of net periodic benefit cost or income pursuant to the current recognition and amortization provisions.
+For the Utilities, generally regulatory accounting treatment is applied in accordance with SFAS No. 71.
+Unrecognized prior service costs or credits and unrecognized gains and losses are recorded to regulatory assets or liabilities, rather than OCI.

 Upon adoption of SFAS No. 158, Con Edison recognized an additional pension liability of \$85 million and eliminated the prepaid pension asset of \$1.5 billion.
 A regulatory asset of \$1.5 billion was recorded for the unrecognized net losses and unrecognized prior service costs associated with the Utilities consistent with SFAS No. 71.
-An OCI charge of \$8 million (net of taxes) was recorded for the unrecognized net losses and unrecognized net losses and vertice costs associated with the competitive energy businesses and O&R's New Jersey and Pennsylvania utility subsidiaries.
+An OCI charge of \$8 million (net of taxes) was recorded for the unrecognized net losses and unrecognized prior service costs associated with the competitive energy businesses and O&R's New Jersey and Pennsylvania utility subsidiaries.
 Con Edison of New York recognized a pension asset of \$13 million, eliminated a pension liability of \$28 million and eliminated the prepaid pension asset of \$1.5 billion.
 A regulatory asset of \$1.4 billion was recorded for the unrecognized net losses and unrecognized prior service costs in accordance with SFAS No. 71.
 A credit to OCI of \$8 million (net of taxes) was recorded which represents the reversal of OCI charges associated with the supplemental retirement plans partially offset by the unrecognized net losses and unrecognized prior service costs associated with former employees of the Utilities employed by the competitive energy businesses.
-In the first quarter of 2007, in accordance with SFAS No. 158 and based on the final actuarial valuation as of December 31, 2006, Con Edison adjusted the estimated amounts recorded upon adoption of SFAS No. 158 by increasing its pension liability by \$83 million and the related regulatory asset by \$81 million and recognizing a charge of \$1 million (net of taxes) to other comprehensive income (OCI).
-Con Edison of New York reversed the pension asset of \$13 million it recorded upon adoption of SFAS No. 158 and recorded a pension liability of \$64 million and an additional regulatory asset of \$17 million.
+In the first guarter of 2007, in accordance with SFAS No. 158 and based on the final actuarial valuation as of December 31, 2006, Con Edison adjusted the estimated amounts recorded upon adoption of SFAS No. 158 by increasing its pension liability by \$83 million and the related regulatory asset by \$81 million and recognizing a charge of \$1 million (net of taxes) to other comprehensive income (OCI).
+Con Edison of New York reversed the pension asset of \$13 million it recorded upon adoption of SFAS No. 158 and recorded a pension liability of \$64 million and an additional regulatory asset of \$77 million.